 2. The Problem: What problem are you helping to solve?

 According to the SBA, America’s small businesses – some 25M strong – are the strength of the U.S. economy.
 However, this is not the case on the Navajo Nation.
 Nearby Albuquerque has 22,000 small business per resident and the Navajo Nation has 0.001 businesses per resident.
 The lack of entrepreneurial activity on Navajo has negative cascading effects on the economy, contributing to the lack of jobs, financial instability, and persistent poverty.

 3. Your Solution: How are you planning to solve this problem?
 Share your specific approach.

-Our program will empower families to define and expand their own livelihoods by removing institutional barriers to entrepreneurship (such as the multi-year process to leasing a site to operate your business), eroding social barriers (by increasing the reputation and visibility of indigenous entrepreneurs), and expanding their access to capital (social, human, and physical).
+Our program empowers families to define and expand their own livelihoods by removing institutional barriers to entrepreneurship (such as the multi-year process to lease or build space to operate your business), erodes social barriers (by increasing the reputation and visibility of indigenous entrepreneurs), and expands their access to capital (social, human, and physical).

-We are launching a 4000 square foot space where Native American entrepreneurs can access the resources they need to start and establish their business.
-The Tuba City Project space will be the first of its kind on the Navajo Nation, providing the infrastructure, expertise, and rental space.
-The space will enable entrepreneurs to leapfrog the common entrepreneurial barriers specific to the Navajo Nation -- such as lack of internet connectivity, lack of physical mailing addresses, and the 2-year leasing process to get access to land for your business -- by providing high-speed internet, business mailboxes, desk space and office space, as well as computers, creative and business software, and monthly workshops on branding, website design, financial planning, and leadership and team development.
+To amplify our work, we are evolving from a virtual to place-based strategy, offering 4000 sqft of space where Native American entrepreneurs can access the resources they need to start and establish their business.
+The Tuba City Project is the first of its kind on the Navajo Nation, providing needed infrastructure, expertise, and work space.
+The space enables entrepreneurs to leapfrog the common entrepreneurial barriers on the Navajo Nation - such as lack of internet, lack of physical mailing addresses, and the complex leasing process to access land for your business - by providing high-speed internet, business mailboxes, desk space and office space, as well as computers, creative and business software, and monthly workshops on branding, website design, financial planning, and leadership and team development.

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.